Eating Disorder Counseling

 - Rumination disorder: when an individual regurgitates food following a meal and then re-consumes it

-How Can Eating Disorder Counseling & Therapy Help My Condition?
+How Can Eating Disorder Counseling & Therapy Help Me Heal from my Eating Disorder?

 Without proper treatment, an eating disorder can progress into a life-threatening medical condition.
 But, fortunately, recovery is achievable.
 A successful outpatient treatment plan should use an integrated approach, relying on the medical expertise of doctors and counselors to assess your condition:

-- Foremost, your treatment program should prioritize your medical needs.
-Severe eating disorders can result in sudden cardiac or respiratory arrest, esophageal hemorrhaging (from repetitive induced vomiting), multiple organ systems failure, or death: So, early medical intervention to restore your nutrition is key!
+- Your treatment program should prioritize your medical needs.
+Severe eating disorders can result in sudden cardiac or respiratory arrest, esophageal hemorrhaging (from repetitive induced vomiting), multiple organ systems failure, or death: So, early medical intervention to assess your health and restore your nutrition is key!

 - Your therapist may introduce you to alternative therapies—such as psychotherapeutic yoga, meditation, mindfulness, equine therapy, and expressive arts as therapy—to equip you with tools for relaxation as you navigate your recovery process